See you at the Scottish Airshow –

 29 November 2007 - Tucked away for the winter.
 After the horrendous weather of 2007, the decision was taken to hangar G-DRAM over the forthcoming winter.
 She is now safely tucked away and should re-emerge next April with a new C of A and fresh annual completed.

-had a wee splashorama ....
+We got airborne and had a wee splashorama ....

 February 2007 - GOOD NEWS !! -Repairs are now well under way, and we expect to be back in the air by Easter.
 God Bless the insurance, God Bless the engineers and God Bless everyone at Glasgow who helped secure DRAM and prevent further wind damage later in the week.
 Nice articles on our plans in this month's Pilot and Today's Pilot Magazines :-) A BIG THANK YOU to Ron the Loss Adjuster, Brian and the Insurers (sounds like a band doesn't it?) and all at Glasgow Airport who helped out in our time of need ...
 The Flying Club, BAA Ops and Works Dept, Air Traffic, the Fire Service, mates Stewart and Neil (for holding the ropes), Bob, Brian and Steve with the Hi-Ab (for not dropping it off the back of a lorry on the M8 in the middle of the rush-hour) and to all the well-wishers who emailed, phoned and commiserated on Scottish Radar 127.27 ....
 Thank you :)

 17 December 2006 - G-DRAM rolled out the hangar at

 11 November 2006 -Full bare metal respray with photochromatic paint, completed by Eastern Air Executive at Sturgate Aerodrome (01427 838280) - Oyster leather Interior completed by Aircraft Interiors (01902 345251) -G-DRAM flown to Perth for float fitting by Air Charter Scotland (ACS) Engineering (01738 552503).